Jessica Pratt (musician): Musical career

 After writing throughout the pandemic, Pratt returned to Gary's Electric with Quiet Signs co-producer Al Carlson, Matt McDermott and session musicians including Spencer Zahn and Mauro Refosco, this time influenced by Beach Boys' Pet Sounds and the music of the '60s group the Walker Brothers.
 "I've always been very interested in that micro era of '60s pop music where the production is atmospheric like a snow globe," she told the New York Times on her intentions throughout the writing and recording process, which spanned from 2020 to 2023.

-In February 2024, she released a video for a new track titled "Life Is" which served as the lead single for her first new album in five years.
-Here in the Pitch, was released on May 3, 2024, via Mexican Summer and City Slang, to universal acclaim.
+In February 2024, she released a video for a new track titled "Life Is" which served as the lead single for album Here in the Pitch, which was released on May 3, 2024, via Mexican Summer and City Slang, to universal acclaim.
 "Her chords are crisper, her singing more concrete and commanding, occasionally imagining echoes of lost Bowie or Beatles ballads aside her twilight bossa nova grooves," wrote Jen Pelly for NPR.
 Pitchfork awarded the album a Best New Music designation and an 8.8 score, stating Pratt's "fourth album of hypnagogic folk music hones her mysterious song to its finest point."
 The lead single from the record, "Life Is," concluded Chanel's Fall-Winter 2024/25 Haute Couture Show.
 She performed the song with her band on The Late Show in July 2024.

-On August 2, 2024, she featured on the single "Highjack" from ASAP Rocky's upcoming fourth studio album Don't Be Dumb.
+On August 2, 2024, she featured on the single "Highjack" by ASAP Rocky.